BaileighBrown/BaileighBrown.github.io/_pages/cv.md

 Work Experience
 ======
-### Kennesaw State University ###
-* Jan 2025 - Current: Graduate Research Assistant
-  * Designed technical curriculum for the college of health and human services, enhancing engagement and learning

 ### Wellstar ###
 * Dec.
 2024 - Current: IT- Sharepoint Developer Intern
   * Assisted in the migration of 50+ legacy sites to SharePoint platform, improving accessibility and team collaboration by designing and updating sites
   * Identified and resolved issues within power platform applications, providing technical support and training to end-users

+### Kennesaw State University ###
+* Jan 2025 - May 2025: Graduate Research Assistant
+  * Designed and developed 6+ interactive learning modules and instructional materials (lesson plans, assessments, guides, animations) to enhance student engagement with the simulator
+  * Researched integrating RealLives Simulator into college curricula to gamify learning and foster empathy through immersive, real-world scenario-based experiences

 ### Teradata ###
 * May 2024 - Dec.
 2024: UI Engineer Intern